Our employment lawyers offer pragmatic, strategic advice

 Support for Senior Executives

-If a situation requires legal proceedings or mediation/conciliation, we have a team of skilled lawyers who are well positioned to help.
+If a situation requires legal proceedings or mediation/conciliation, our team of skilled lawyers are well positioned to help.
 Other areas of work for the team are:

 - Reviewing employment contracts and negotiating new terms

 - Advising directors on their legal responsibilities as directors

 - Negotiating terms of departure and advising on their impact

 - Helping clients when they wish to move jobs, whether or not with their colleagues

 - Navigating through post-employment restraints and assisting executives transition into the next step in their career seamlessly

 We offer expert legal advice and can provide legal representation within tight timeframes, as the situation requires.

 Our Employment lawyers are very familiar with the pitfalls in employment contracts.
 We're ideally placed to advise you on any problems you may have with a new or existing employment contract, including providing you with speedy and concise advice on specific problems in your contract, helping you negotiate new terms, or representing you in any dispute with your employer.